 One of the country’s leading sports and entertainment venues, and an anchor of DTLA, the Crypto.com Arena is home to four of LA’s professional sports franchises: the NBA’s Los Angeles Lakers and Los Angeles Clippers, the NHL’s Los Angeles Kings, and the WNBA’s Los Angeles Sparks.
 Celebrating its 23rd birthday in 2022, it continues to set a new standard for the arena industry.
 Learn more about the History behind Hotel Figueroa, a hotel near the Crypto.com Arena, here.

-An unrivaled entertainment mecca, this four-million-square-foot destination offers six live entertainment venues including the Microsoft Theater, giving L.A.
+An unrivaled entertainment mecca, this four-million-square-foot destination offers six live entertainment venues including the Peacock Theater, giving L.A.
 LIVE “more music per square foot” than any other location in the world.
 It also hosts top annual award shows including the American Music Awards, the Emmys, and the BET Awards.

 800 Olympic Boulevard

 In the epicenter of Downtown LA sits one of America’s most prestigious live music and entertainment venues.
-The Microsoft Theatre is known to host a key number of concerts, award shows, and premier events that bring visitors from near and far.
-For hotels near the Microsoft Theatre, Hotel Figueroa is less than a five-minute drive and walk away.
+The Peacock Theater is known to host a key number of concerts, award shows, and premier events that bring visitors from near and far.
+For hotels near the Peacock Theater, Hotel Figueroa is less than a five-minute drive and walk away.

 777 Chick Hearn Ct